monome/docs/norns/engine-study-2.md

 	alloc { // allocate memory to the following:

-		// NEW: since Moonshine is now a class definition on norns,
+		// NEW: since Moonshine is now a supercollider Class,
-		// we can just invoke it:
-		kernel = Moonshine.new(Crone.server);
+		// we can just construct an instance of it kernel = Moonshine.new(Crone.server);

 		// NEW: build an 'engine.trig(x,y)' command,